AFRICAN COMMUNITY FUND

 - Elect and, for cause, remove the Chair, President, Ambassadors, members of the Executive Committee, and the Chief Executive Officer;

-- Approve the annual financial statements and external audit report;
+- Approve the annual financial statements, external audit report, and the annual operational budget and remuneration framework;

 - Approve amendments to this Charter;